dustywhite7/Econ8310/SlidesCode/3 - VAR.md

 So what does all this mean?
 - SUR models relax the assumption that each regression is uncorrelated with the others
-- Allows us to use one dependent variable in the $X$ matrix for another regression
+- Allows us to use some of our dependent variables in the $X$ matrices for other regressions
 	- This will in turn allow us to model simultaneous time series, where the errors across the series will certainly be correlated